George W. Hotchkiss: Entrepreneur in lumber

+Lumber journalist

 In 1869, between some of his business efforts with lumber, Hotchkiss took employment at the editorial department of the Saginaw Daily Courier, which was his first job in journalism.
 He was associated with another writer, Henry S. Dow, and they started publishing the Lumberman's Gazette in 1872.
 It was the world's first journal dedicated to just the lumber industry.
-Hotchkiss became its editor in 1875.
+As such, Hotchkiss was part of the initial set of lumber writers in America.
+Hotchkiss became the Gazette's editor in 1875.
 He was also an editor for The Bay City Journal at intervals from 1871 to 1876.

 He went to Chicago in 1877 to work as an assistant editorial writer for the Northwestern Lumberman, where he prepared a Lumberman's Handbook of Inspection and Grading, which sold over 40,000 copies nationwide.
-Hotchkiss, typical among the first generation of lumber journalists, wrote much about the manufacturing part of the lumber industry.
+(Early lumber journalism often focused on the manufacturing part of the lumber industry.)
 The Lumberman's Exchange of Chicago, an influential group in the industry, elected Hotchkiss to the position of executive secretary in 1881, a post that he held until 1887.
 Together with Walter C. Wright, he bought the Lumber Trade Journal in 1887; although Hotchkiss was nominally president and editor of the publication for the next two decades, frequent ill health meant that Wright bore most of the management burden.